-AAA at A-level and GCSE Mathematics grade B or above.
+A-level: AAA and GCSE Mathematics grade B or above.

-IB: 37 points overall, with 18 points at higher level to include 5 points in standard level mathematics.
+IB: 35 points overall, with 18 points at higher level to include 6 points in standard level Mathematics.

 All undergraduate applications should be made through the Universities and Colleges Admissions Services (UCAS).